-The following is a summary of the interview with Maggy Dousi on Naftemporiki TV’s “MOMENTUM”
+The following is a summary of the interview with Magy Dousi on Naftemporiki TV’s “MOMENTUM”

-The conversation with Kleanthis Kyriakidis, associate professor of Security and International Relations at an American university in the UAE, and Yannis Bassias, former president of the Hydrocarbon Management Company, examined the accelerating cycle of U.S.–Israeli strikes on Iran and the broad Iranian counter‑responses across the Middle East.
-This escalation has already disrupted airspace, transport corridors, and daily civilian life across several countries, signalling a shift into a far more volatile regional phase.
+The conversation with Kleanthis Kyriakidis, associate professor of Security and International Relations at an American university in the UAE, and Yannis Bassias, former president of the Hydrocarbon Management Company, paints a picture of a world edging toward a new energy crisis as the conflict involving Iran, Israel, and the United States destabilizes global oil and gas markets.

 Naftemporiki TV / MOMENTUM, Thursday, 5, 2026